18F/18f-education-discovery/three_months.md

 Our research discovered that the need for education around practices such as **agile development, product ownership, human centered design, and other digital practices** is so great we can probably start anywhere and feel pretty confident there will be a demand for it.
 Perhaps the better question is, which among these topics can TTS cover best?

-**In areas where the need seems both obvious and great,** perhaps the best approach is to just step into the ring.
+**In areas where the need seems both obvious and great,** the best approach is to just step into the ring.

 **For areas where the demand is more speculative** (such as for trainings for adjacent audiences), we recommend TTS Education create incremental experiments to continuously validate and grow their educational offerings.